carp-dk/carp_aware_package/README.md

 | `com_awareframework_ios_sensor_applewatch_shared` | the iOS app *and* the watch app |
 | `com_awareframework_ios_sensor_applewatch_iOS` | the iOS side of this plugin, via `carp-aware-package` |
 | `com_awareframework_ios_sensor_applewatch_watchOS` | the companion watch app, via `carp-aware-watch` |

-They hold static libraries, so the open-source packages AWARE builds on (`com.awareframework.ios.core`, [GRDB](https://github.com/groue/GRDB.swift) and [DataCompression](https://github.com/mw99/DataCompression)) are deliberately *not* baked into them.
-SwiftPM resolves those the usual way, which keeps exactly one copy of each in your app - it has to, because the AWARE API uses `GRDB.DatabaseQueue` in public signatures.

-`ios/carp_aware_package/Frameworks/BUILD-INFO.txt` records the AWARE revision, the Xcode release and the dependency versions each build came from.
-Swift reads a pre-compiled module with the compiler that produced it or a newer one, never an older one, so your Xcode has to be at least the one named there.

 To rebuild the binaries - after bumping AWARE, or to produce them with a different Xcode - check this package out with its submodule and run: